devops329/devops/instruction/testing/testing.md

 ### Testing creep

-Sometimes we alter the production code so that you can better support testing.
+Sometimes we alter the production code to better support testing.
 This is fine if it actually improves the production code so that it actually creates a better consumer interface, increases abstraction, and decreases coupling.
 However, when it actually leaks abstraction (I'm talking about you _C++ friends_), or adds a bunch of "test only" branches to the production code, you have probably gone too far.

 ### Infallible green

 Tests should increase confidence, but just like any other code, you should never assume they are correct until they have reached a certain level of battle worn hardening.
-It is very common to write a test, see that it is green on the first run, and immediately move on.
-Only to find out later that the test was actually not testing what you assumed and when corrected is no longer green.
+It is very common to write a test, see that it is green on the first run, and immediately move on, only to find out later that the test was actually not testing what you assumed and when corrected is no longer green.
 Consider the following test.
 It only checks to see that it returns a response.
 Never mind that the status code is 500.

 ```js
 test('get menu', async () => {